victorballester7/PhD/docs/notes/202502_LinearStabilityCourseYongyun.md

 - Eigenvalues alone thus fail to capture transient effects.
 - If there is a transient amplification, it is due to the non-orthogonality of the eigenvectors.
 This non-orthogonal eigenfunctions are the typical nature of the non-normal linear operator (due to the advection term).
+- *Convective instabilities are associated with this linear transient growth*.

 _Definition_: A normal operator $L$ satisfies $L L^* = L^* L$, where $L^*$ is the complex-conjugate transpose of $L$.
 Linearized NS with non-zero advection term is a non-normal linear operator.